 It is a good idea to take extra supplies on a plane like insulin, syringes and snacks.

-I feel safer having an insulin vial and syringes with me on the plane in case of emergency.
-One time my pump was not working right and I needed to give myself insulin shots.
+We feel safer having an insulin vial and syringes with us on the plane in case of emergency.
+One time, Sam's pump was not working right and we needed to give insulin shots.